-If you want to run scripts and load configuration files with PowerCLI, you must set the execution policy of Windows PowerShell to RemoteSigned.
+If you want to run scripts and load configuration files with PowerCLI, you must set the execution policy of PowerShell to RemoteSigned.

-Update a PowerCLI Module
+Update PowerCLI

-You can update a PowerCLI module when a new version of the module becomes available.
+You can update PowerCLI when a new version of the product becomes available.
+See the PowerShell Gallery for the latest PowerCLI versions.